schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/attributes.md

 You can annotate foreign keys in your schema with remarks.
 These remarks can be shown in SchemaCrawler diagrams and in other SchemaCrawler output.
-Use syntax like the one above, still using the "weak-associations" key.
+Use syntax like the one above, still using the "implicit-associations" key.
 SchemaCrawler will find a foreign key match for the columns in the referenced and referencing tables, and will update the remarks on that foreign key.